pivotal/docs-tap/install-tce.md

 ### <a id='tanzucli'></a> Install the Tanzu CLI Plugins for Tanzu Application Platform

-Follow the **[instructions for updating Tanzu CLI](install-general.html#udpate-tkg-tce-tanzu-cli)** that was originally installed for Tanzu Kubernetes Grid and Tanzu Community Edition.
+Follow the **[Instructions for Updating Tanzu CLI](install-general.html#udpate-tkg-tce-tanzu-cli)** previously installed for Tanzu Kubernetes Grid and Tanzu Community Edition.

 After you've completed the update, you can proceed to the "Install Tanzu Application Platform" section below.